WELCOME! Find what you need

 Finding text evidence is a critical skill for upper elementary students.

-It’s all about teaching them to go back to the text to support their understanding and views.
+It involves teaching them to go back to the text to support their ideas and understanding.

-For instance, if a student states that a character in a story is brave, they should be able to cite information in the text where that character displayed bravery.
+For example, if a student says a character is brave, they should be able to cite information in the text that shows this bravery.

-Teaching students to find text evidence is about helping them engage with what they read.
-That includes encouraging them to ask questions, make predictions, and then seek out the parts of the text that support their ideas.
+This skill helps students engage more deeply with what they read, encouraging them to ask questions, make predictions, and find evidence in the text that supports their thoughts.

-It’s an important skill that boosts comprehension and critical thinking skills.
-Let’s dig into effective methods of teaching it.
+It’s an important skill that boosts comprehension and critical thinking.

 Start by choosing the right passage.

-Keep these three important considerations in mind when choosing a passage to teach this important skill:
+Keep these three key factors in mind when choosing a passage to teach students how to find text evidence:

 1. Choose a basic passage.

-I start with a short nonfiction passage that is slightly easier than their current level.
-If the passage is too challenging, students may become frustrated and not engage with the material.
+Start with a short nonfiction passage that is slightly below the students’ current reading level.
+If the passage is too difficult, students might get frustrated and not engage with the reading.

-In this introductory lesson, I have chosen a nonfiction article on Mandrills to help students develop these important skills.
+In this introductory lesson, I’ve chosen a nonfiction article on Mandrills to help students build these important skills.

 how-to-teach-students-to-cite-text-evidence-mandrills-reading-passage